Kasakela chimpanzee community: Melissa

 Melissa (c.1950–1986) was a high-ranking female and mother of long-term alpha male Goblin.
 Researchers also suspected that she was related to alpha male Humphrey and another male, Mr McGregor.
-She was afflicted by polio in the 1966 epidemic, and for a while was paralyzed in her neck and shoulders, and was forced to walk bipedally.
+She was afflicted by polio in the 1966 epidemic, and for a while was paralysed in her neck and shoulders, and was forced to walk bipedally.
 She would regain use of her arms, although she never fully regained movement of her neck.
 She gave birth to two sets of twins, one set in 1976 of which neither survived the year, and another set in 1977, of which only one, Gimble, survived to adulthood.
 Her other offspring who survived to adulthood was daughter Gremlin.
 Her daughter Gremlin and her granddaughter Gaia have also given birth to twins.

 Goblin

 Goblin (September 1964 – August 2004) was Melissa's oldest son.
 He was discovered by Goodall when he was just a few hours old, with a twisted face that led her to name him Goblin.
 Goblin was protected by Figan as an adolescent, but at the young age of 15 in 1979 he challenged and defeated Figan to become the top-ranking male.
 He was defeated and brutally beaten by a coalition of older males later in the year, giving up his top ranking.
 Goblin regained the top-ranked position in 1982, and was the unambiguous alpha male, able to control even coalitions of rival males, by 1984.
 Goblin maintained his alpha status until 1989, when he was badly beaten and injured by a coalition of males led by Wilkie.
 He was sterilized by a bite to his testicles in the process.
 He spent time away from the rest of the community recovering from his injuries, during which time Goodall administered medication to help him return to health.
+For a time after returning to the community he became the 2nd highest ranking male after Wilkie.
 He later became Freud's key ally in becoming and retaining his position as alpha male, apparently going so far as to encourage Freud to challenge Wilkie for the role.
 While Freud was alpha Goblin was able to be a wedge between Freud and Frodo, who had previously been close companions, but when Frodo overtook Freud, Goblin switched his allegiance to Frodo.
 Goblin died of disease in August 2004.